wenyang1208/astone/Project/frontend/README.md

 ## Setup
 1. **Prerequisites**: Ensure you have Node.js installed on your machine.
 If not, download and install [Node.js](https://nodejs.org/en/download/).

-2. **Install and Run**: Clone the repository to your local machine and navigate to the `Project/frontend` directory.
+2. **Install and Run**: Clone the repository to your local machine and navigate to the project directory.
 Run the following commands to install dependencies and start the React app:
 ```bash
 cd Project/frontend
 npm install [--force]